dragoonreign/MangaAppReplica_iOS15/README.md

 Home view is where all the manga is listed and it shows you from the top: a weekday view, ads, recently viewed and more.

 Favorite (bad naming it was supposed to be weekday list): displays a list of weekday updated mangas.
-User can select weekday from the top navbar.
+A user can select weekday from the top navbar.

 Account: This shows user their most recenlty viewed and favorite manga.